 That underlying belief can make the difference between success and failure in a complex, changing world.

-What Are Key Leadership Drivers?
+What Are Your Key Leadership Drivers?

-For example, in some industries, like utilities, a key leadership driver might be finding long-term sources of competitively priced raw materials to turn into electric power.
+Another example: In some industries, like utilities, a key leadership driver might be finding long-term sources of competitively priced raw materials to turn into electric power.
 Low-priced raw materials isn’t a complete business strategy.
 Instead, it drives the formulation of detailed business strategies.
 The utility company must develop strategies for securing low-cost raw materials.

-How to Determine Your Key Leadership Drivers
+How to Determine Your Organization’s Key Leadership Drivers

 - Could something else be more essential in causing the vision/mission to happen?

 - What is most important to competitive success and mission completion?

 - Is this something that our organization is positioned to do better than our competitors?